Fody/Home/pages/configuration.md

 - You can add the configuration e.g. just once in the `Directory.build.props` file to share the same configuration among several projects.
 - To support sharing the configuration among several projects, entries for weavers that are not installed for a particular project are ignored, so you can configure the superset of all weavers installed in all projects.
-- IntelliSens for the configuration is not available here
+- [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense) for the configuration is not available here

 #### A file in the solution directory
 You can also share the configuration among all projects of the solution by adding one file named `FodyWeavers.xml` in the solution directory.
-- IntelliSens for the configuration is not available here
+- [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense) for the configuration is not available here
 - Entries for weavers that are not installed for a particular project are ignored, so you can configure the superset of all weavers installed in all projects.
 - This option has the lowest precedence and will be overwritten by the other options